ioBroker/ioBroker.sayit/README.md

 - Yandex: Russian
   To use Yandex voices you must request the API key here: [https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/](https://tech.yandex.ru/speechkit/cloud/doc/dg/concepts/About-docpage/).
 [This service will be disabled 1st of Jan 2019 and replaced by Yandex.cloud]
   To use Yandex.cloud you should register here: [https://cloud.yandex.ru/], install SpeechKIT API in the Cloud and get Auth Token and Folder ID as described in API instructions.
+- FreeTTS: more than 400 voices in more than 75 languages, provided by [https://freetts.org](https://freetts.org).
+  The language is not selected by the engine, but by the voice, e.g. `de-DE-KatjaNeural`.
+  An API key is required, because [https://freetts.org](https://freetts.org) only allows programmatic access with a key.
+  You can get one on the [pricing page](https://freetts.org/pricing) of the service.
 - Cloud: To use Cloud voices you need configured and running `cloud` adapter or enter app-key directly in settings
 - Amazon Web Services Polly:
   To use AWS Polly voices, you need to create an access key and secret key [here](https://console.aws.amazon.com/iam/home).
 The Amazon documentation can you find [here](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).